UoMResearchIT/r-tidyverse-digital-humanities/_episodes/03-loading-data-into-R.md

 > >  You may have noticed while reading the help file for `col_factor()` and `parse_factor()` that we can pass
 > > the option `levels = NULL`.
 This will cause R to generate the factor levels automatically.
 This can be a bad idea,
 > > since invalid data (such as "calic0" in the example above) will get their own factor level.
 If, on the other hand
-> > you've got hundereds of possible values,  that's a lot of typing.
+> > you've got hundreds of possible values,  that's a lot of typing.
 > >
-> > A compromise between these two approaches is to look at the levels your factor has having loded the data, using the `levels()` function: e.g. `levels(cats$coat)`.
+> > A compromise between these two approaches is to look at the levels your factor has having loaded the data, using the `levels()` function: e.g. `levels(cats$coat)`.
 By testing the length of this vector you can check that you have as many factor levels as you expect.
 > >
 > {: .solution}
 {: .challenge}